bisdn/basebox/README.md

 git submodule update --init
 vagrant up
 ```
-More information how to use the Vagrant VM can be found [here] (https://www.vagrantup.com/).
+More information how to use the Vagrant VM can be found [here](https://www.vagrantup.com/).

 ### Other distros